Eye Doctor in East Plano

 Speak with your eye doctor about your medical history, genetic and lifestyle risk factors, and Dr. Switalski will provide guidance to help preserve your vision for an optimal quality of life.

-To schedule your eye exam, call Switalski Eye Care in Plano today!
+To schedule your eye exam, call Switalski Eye Care in East Plano today!

 - A: The American Optometric Association recommends that healthy, low-risk adults between the ages of 18-64 should have a comprehensive eye exam at least once every 2 years, or as directed by their eye doctor.
 High-risk individuals and adults aged 65 years and older should visit their optometrist annually for a comprehensive eye exam.